Commas separate parts of a sentence or set off words or phrases from the rest of a sentence.

 I won 1,000,000 dollars in the Texas Lottery!

-3) Use commas to set off a direct quotation from the rest of the sentence:
+3) Commas set off a direct quotation from the rest of the sentence:

 My mother used to tell me, "What goes around comes around."

 "Come live with me and be my love," quoted the romantic young lumberjack.